• New Posts

 Instructions

-• With the last addition of broth stir in halved cherry tomatoes; cook, stirring, until thick and creamy, about 6 min more.
+• With the last addition of around 1 cup of broth stir in halved cherry tomatoes; cook, stirring, until thick and creamy, 4 to 5 minutes more.

-• Stir in butter, kosher salt and Parmesan.
-Serve immediately.
+• Stir in butter, kosher salt, and shredded Parmesan.
+Serve immediately garnished with optional basil and black pepper.

 Notes

-You can substitute extra chicken or vegetable broth for the wine.
+White wine substitution: You can substitute extra chicken or vegetable broth for the wine.
+I also recommend adding 1 teaspoon of your favorite vinegar.

 Get exclusive recipes sent to your inbox!Sign up for Tara's newsletter for more.